OWLNEST

 Study: Recommendations for daytime, evening, and nighttime indoor light exposure to best support physiology, sleep, and wakefulness in healthy adults

-This expert paper recommends bright light during the day, much lower light before sleep, and very low light during sleep.
+This expert paper recommends bright days, dimmer evenings, and very low light during sleep.

 Why it matters for Lume